Updated: 9 September 2025

 CGM, flash and finger-prick — what counts for driving?

-- Group 1 → CGM/Flash or finger-prick both accepted for pre-drive and in-journey checks.
+- Group 1 → CGM/Flash or finger-prick are both accepted for pre-drive and in-journey checks.

-- Group 2 → finger-prick only for pre-drive and in-journey checks (CGM not yet accepted for the legal checks).
+- Group 2 → finger-prick only for pre-drive and in-journey legal checks (CGM is not yet accepted for the legal checks).

 How often to check before and when driving?